This post may contain affiliate links. Please read our disclosure policy.

 How to make Bolognese Sauce

-Step 1: In a large pot over medium heat, cook and stir the pancetta until the fat starts to render.
+Step 1: In a large pot or Dutch oven over medium heat, cook and stir the pancetta until the fat starts to render.

-Step 2: Add onion, carrots and celery (soffritto); cook and stir until the vegetables are soft.
+Step 2: Add onion, carrots and celery (soffritto); sauté until the vegetables are soft.

 Step 3: Add ground beef; cook and stir, breaking it into smaller pieces until browned all over.
 Drain and discard any excess fat.
 Add wine; stir and bring to boil.
 Reduce heat and simmer 30 minutes, until wine has mostly evaporated.